 Any special conditions that are attached to the grant must be met

-The Club is required to acknowledge the City of Mandurah’s grant funding allocated to your Club, and the Club Connect team can provide the City of Mandurah’s logo to be used for acknowledging the City’s support.
+The Club is required to acknowledge the City’s grant funding allocated to your Club, and the Club Connect team can provide the City’s logo to be used for acknowledging the City’s support.

 Any questions?